Caps in New Mexico Medical Malpractice Claims Against the Government: No Wiggle Room for Multiple Beneficiaries

 In New Mexico, there are caps on both medical malpractice claims and claims against the government.
-These caps are highly detrimental to injured plaintiffs and they undermine the right to a jury guaranteed under the 7th Amendment of the U.S. Constitution.
+These caps are highly detrimental to injured plaintiffs and undermine the right to a jury guaranteed under the 7th Amendment of the U.S. Constitution.
 However, the caps are routinely upheld in New Mexico and beyond.

 Most recently, in Lajeuenesse v.
 Board of Regents of the University of New Mexico, the New Mexico Supreme Court addressed the maximum liability of a government entity in a wrongful death action when there is one deceased victim and several beneficiaries.

 The New Mexico Tort Claims Act provides exceptions to the government’s immunity from lawsuits.
 Pertinent to this case, the Tort Claims Act waives immunity for wrongful death caused by the negligence of public employees acting within the scope of their duties.
-However, the Tort Claims Act limits the liability of a government agency to $400,000 for any number of claims arising out of a single occurrence for all damages other than property damage and medical expenses, and $750,000 for all claims other than medical expenses arising out of a single occurrence.
+However, the Tort Claims Act limits the liability of a government agency to $400,000 for any number of claims arising out of a single occurrence for all damages other than property damage and medical expenses and $750,000 for all claims other than medical expenses arising out of a single event.

 The court first examined the interaction between Wrongful Death Act and the Tort Claims Act to determine if this matter is a single claim or multiple claims, which would decide if the damages were limited to $400,000 or $750,000.

 The court first noted that the Tort Claims Act provides an exception to the government’s liability for wrongful death cases.
 It then explained that the Wrongful Death Act allows a personal representative to bring a lawsuit against the illegal party.
 Then the Wrongful Death Act states that the damages award should be distributed to the deceased person’s beneficiaries.
 The personal representative is distinct from the statutory beneficiaries.
 The personal representative is the only person claiming the government.